smturzo/Benchmark_ESM_Fold/README.md

 Benchmark ESMFold predictions by RMSD and TMScore!
 Currently this script is limited to predictions with sequence length < 400 because of the [API](https://esmatlas.com/about#api) limitations.

-TODO:Work around the 400 seq lenght limitation.
+TODO: Work around the 400 seq lenght limitation.
+TODO: Add argparse for pdb and path to save
 ## Example Usage

 1. On terminal type the following: